Jerudong Park

 Jerudong Park is an amusement park in Jerudong, Brunei-Muara District, Brunei.
-It is the largest and most expensive amusement park in Southeast Asia, built and funded by the Bruneian government for $1 billion.
+It is the largest and most expensive amusement park in Southeast Asia, built and funded by the Brunei Government for $500 billion.

 The Park began in design in the early 1990s, designed by an Australian, Perth-based Architecture and Landscape design firm.
 The same firm designed the "Crystal Arch" or the colloquially referred "Diamond Roundabout" at the entry to Istana Nurul Izzah, near Kampung Jerudong.
 During its first few years of operation, the park was completely free, with no admission fees and free rides.
 In 2009, it was reported that the number of visitors and tourists had dropped significantly.
 The owners introduced a one-time B$15 admission fee and a ride ticketing system.

 Currently, the theme park has reduced its footprint to Phase 1 and 2, the original Playground.
 It has revised its ride admission with a new ticket card system.
 The park is once again free entry to the general public with a fee to use a ride or other attraction.
 An $8 ticket card has 4 slots and 1 free slot (effectively allowing one guest to use 5 rides/attractions - or 2 guests to use two rides with one extra).
 The $10 ticket card has 5 slots plus 3 free slots (which means a guest can use 8 rides attractions and so on).